datagrok-ai/public/help/develop/exercises/exercises.md

     * You don't need to import `pandas`, Datagrok does this automatically: to each Python script it adds a preamble with most popular imports (`os`, `io`, `json`, `pandas as pd`, `requests` , `datetime`, `timedelta`)
-    * Note that the `column inputColName` is just a string with a column name passed to a script, not an actual column content
+    * Note that the column `columnName` is just a string with a column name passed to a script, not an actual column content

 3. Run the function with a "Play" button on top of the function window.
-THe dialog will prompt you to select a dataframe.
-Navigate to a "Data" view (first button on the left sidebar) and open a file with nucleotide sequences (say, `Demo Files / bio / sars-cov-2.csv`).
+The dialog will prompt you to select a dataframe.
+Navigate to a "Data" view (first button on the left sidebar) and open a file with nucleotide sequences (say, `Demo Files / bio / sars-cov-2.csv` available at public.datagrok.ai).
 Go back to the `Run Function` dialog to select the opened dataframe.

 4. Now choose a column with nucleotide sequences from the dropdown.
 Notice how the list of columns is automatically formed for the selected dataframe.
 Finally, run the function to get the resulting dataframe.